 How can you use a cash-out refinance?

 The money you receive from a cash-out refinance can be used for pretty much any purpose.
-You can use it to pay down high-interest credit card debt or for home renovations.
+You can use it to pay off high-interest credit card debt or for home renovations.

 However, just because you can use this money for any expense doesn’t mean you should.
 Paying down high-interest debt is a good move because it’ll reduce the amount you pay in interest.
-And home improvements can help you increase the value of your home.
+And home improvements can help you increase your home’s value.

 But it’s not a good idea to use a cash-out refinance to fund things like vacations or brand-new cars.
 The return on your investment will be minimal, and you’ll be putting your home at risk for very little reward.